Ir al contenido principal

 Amazon Prime

-Amazon Prime is a great example of a paid program.
-For a set annual fee, Prime members can access several benefits like free two-day shipping, video streaming, music, special deals on Prime Day, and more.
+Amazon Prime is an example of a paid subscription program.
+For a set annual fee, Prime members can access several benefits, such as free two-day shipping, video streaming, music, special deals on Prime Day, and more.
 This encourages customers to choose Amazon for all their shopping and entertainment needs.

 Ben & Jerry’s

 Ben & Jerry’s ice cream has a mission-based loyalty program.
 While the company doesn’t offer benefits like product discounts or gifts, consumers are enticed to buy pints because of shared values.
-For example, for every themed-pint purchase, the ice-cream company donates profits to charities that are aligned with its values, such as animal welfare, human rights, climate activism, social programs, and more.
+For example, for every themed pint purchase, the ice cream company donates profits to charities that align with its values, such as animal welfare, human rights, climate activism, social programs, and more.

 Now that you’ve learned about different customer loyalty programs and seen some examples from popular businesses, you’re better equipped to implement one of your own.
 To get started, follow these top tips:

-• Establish your goals: Determine what you want to get from your loyalty program.
-For example, you may want to focus on increasing referrals, sign-ups, or revenue.
+• Establish your goals: Determine what you want to get from your loyalty program and how it fits into your wider customer experience strategy.
+For example, you may want to focus on the financial benefits like increasing referrals, sign-ups, or revenue.
+You may also decide to use a loyalty program to heighten your customer experience and connect with your consumers more effectively.

 • Understand your audience: The key to a successful customer loyalty program is ensuring the rewards reflect your customers’ wants.
 Take time to understand their needs and what would entice them to come back again and again.